adaltas/node-nikita/src/krb5_delprinc.coffee.md

             stdout: options.stdout
             stderr: options.stderr
           , (err, _, stdout) ->
-            return next err if err
+            return callback err if err
             modified = true if -1 is stdout.indexOf 'does not exist' do_keytab()
         do_keytab = ->